-As humans are prone to all kinds of diseases, there must be a healthcare facility that can attend to the immediate needs of a patient.
+As humans we are prone to all kinds of diseases and therefore there must be a healthcare facility that can attend to our immediate needs as a patient.
 Everyone dreams of a better world free from illness yet in as much as we try to combat and eliminate these confronting disease the newer ones emerge.
 This means no one is safe and the only way is to ensure that we have a system friendly that can meet us at the point of our needs when we are sick.
 This is the more reason why many health organizations such as WHO have extended their intervention programs to cover most part of the world (WHO, 2018).

-According to Mosadeghrad, good healthcare quality services "involve offering effective care that contributes to the patient wellbeing and satisfaction".
+Experience as they say is the best teacher and this is seen in most patients as they live with their health conditions and its effects on their lives as most health systems fail to deliver to their expectations.
+This makes patients major actors in chronic conditions managements yet their need for power is never actualized even in terms of decision making.
+According to Mosadeghrad, healthcare quality services "involve offering effective care that contributes to the patient wellbeing and satisfaction".
 This means providing healthcare resources that can impact positively on the chances of the patients attaining a desired health results (Mosadeghrad, 2013).

 According to Ghana Health Service(GHS), Quality of care includes healthcare activities that are performed by healthcare providers on daily basis to benefit patients and not to cause harm to them (GHS, 2004).

 Poor quality of services delivery has a lot of negative consequences on the part of the individual and the organization as a whole.
 This can easily result in loss of public trust and confidence in the healthcare facility, waste of time without achieving any better results, waste of resources, demoralization of staff and others once the individual life is lost in the process.
-Many patients have resorted to complementary and alternative medicine (traditional medicine) and self-medication because of the kind of services they receive at the various healthcare facilities (Kim, 2015).
+Many patients have resorted to complementary and alternative medicine (traditional medicine) and selfmedication because of the kind of services they receive at the various healthcare facilities (Kim, 2015).
 Due to literature review, it can be said that providing quality of services have not attained its full potential in Ghana and this was one of the main reasons why Ghana Health Service made this, their major concern to include "improvement in quality of care at all service delivery points" as one of their main objective (GHS, 2004).
 It was stated in this studies that the major component of quality of services are access to good healthcare facilities that ensuring equity and patients safety, technical competence, efficiency and effectiveness of positive change on patient's health.